OOP-BPGC/2014-Group-22/Submission 4/README.txt

 ---------------------------------
 1. Place "jsoup-*.jar" in the lib folder.
 2. Place "joda-time-*.jar" (here '*' represents any version of the jar) must be placed in the lib folder.
+	NOTE: for your convenience, the above are already placed in lib.
 3. Open terminal and change directory to where the shell scripy is ie. Submission 4/code
 4. Run setup.sh
 NOTE	To login enter MOODLE id, password;